bipio-server/bipio/README.md

 [the community](https://groups.google.com/forum/#!forum/bipio-api) a better place.

 The server is currently distributed [headless](http://en.wikipedia.org/wiki/Headless_system).
-Sign in to [bipio](https://bip.io) to mount your local install from your browser.
+Sign in to [bipio](https://bip.io) to mount your local install from your browser under My Account > Mounts > Create Mount.

+Hosted/Commercial OEM solutions can be found at [https://bip.io](https://bip.io).
+Read the License section at the end of this readme for important info.

 Requirements
 -